 - 2. The permittee shall compile results from all four monitoring events and submit a report to EPA within 18 months of permit issuance.
-The report shall include a comparison of all monitoring data and, for each pollutant that is detected in the effluent, an assessment of whether that pollutant may be expected to impact the health of the restoration wetland. - 3.
+The report shall include a comparison of all monitoring data and, for each pollutant that is detected in the effluent, an assessment of whether that pollutant may be expected to impact the health of the Rancho Jamul Ecological Reserve. - 3.
 The report shall be submitted both through NetDMR and either mailed or emailed to: